Now through Thanksgiving:

 Santa and the elf want to hide their "special gift" so that no one else can find it!

-"Must be one of your elf's tricks."
+"Don't know, must be one of your elf's tricks."

 When Santa arrives on Christmas Eve the last thing he and the child's elf does is hide their "special gift" somewhere in the house where only the child can find it.
 It's at the end of The Christmas Web; the yarn on the magic wand has been unwond by Santa and the elf leading the child to their special gift.